Mate Sound the Pump...

 The above plaque (left) is unmarked.
 The alphabet plate (right) has a slightly different transfer.
 A similar plate came up on eBay with the impressed mark T.& B. GODWIN.
 NEW WHARF.
 (New Basin Potteries, Burslem, Staffordshire 1809-1834).
 The plaque is likely also Staffordshire.

-A hand-coloured plaque titled 'CAT AND KITTENS' (left) and (right) a similar plaque titled 'CHRISTMAS DAY'.
-Beneath them are two plaques titled 'THE SENTINEL'.
+A hand-coloured plaque titled 'CAT AND KITTENS' and two similar plaques titled 'CHRISTMAS DAY'.
+Beneath them are three plaques titled 'THE SENTINEL'.
 Page 199 (757) of Riley (Gifts for Good Children) shows a similar alphabet plate to 'THE SENTINEL' with the impressed mark T.& B. GODWIN.
 NEW WHARF.
 (New Basin Potteries, Burslem, Staffordshire 1809-1834).
 Page 37 of Gibson (19th Century Lustreware, 2000) shows another similar plaque with two girls.

 Highland family grieving